 Bird houses should be thoroughly cleaned after the nesting season ends and the last young birds have left the nest.
-Depending on the birds that have used the house, it may be ready for cleaning as early as late summer.
+Depending on the types of birds that have used the house, it may be ready for cleaning as early as late summer.
 Mid to late fall is the ideal time to be sure all bird houses are cleaned.
 To clean a bird house:

 - Open the house as much as possible.
 Some designs include movable sides, roofs, or fronts for easy access.
 A panel may need to be unscrewed for thorough cleaning.

 - Remove any old nesting material and scrape out any accumulated debris.
 This material can be added to a compost pile or discarded in the trash.

 - Scrub the house with a weak bleach solution to clean and sterilize it, getting into corners and cracks thoroughly.
 Also wipe down any hook, pole, or post the house uses.

 - Rinse the house well in clean, clear water to remove any lingering chemicals and be sure all debris is washed away.